plantbreeding/BrAPI/Specification/Germplasm/README.md

     "result": {
         "data": [
             {
-                "name": "Male Backcross",
-                "breedingMethodDbId": "BM987",
                 "abbreviation": "MBCR",
                 "description": "Backcross to recover a specific gene.
 The coding in the genealogical table records which parent was used as the male in each cycle.
-Each entity kept separate."
+Each entity kept separate.", "breedingMethodDbId": "BM987",
+                "name": "Male Backcross"
             },
             {
-                "name": "Single plant selection",
-                "breedingMethodDbId": "BM324",
                 "abbreviation": "DSP",
-                "description": "Derivation through selection of a single plant, inflorescence, fruit or seed from a population"
+                "description": "Derivation through selection of a single plant, inflorescence, fruit or seed from a population", "breedingMethodDbId": "BM324",
+                "name": "Single plant selection"
             }
         ]
     },
     "metadata": {
-        "datafiles": [],
         "pagination": {
             "currentPage": 0,
             "totalCount": 2,
             "pageSize": 1000,
             "totalPages": 1
         },
+        "status": [],
-        "status": []
+        "datafiles": []
     }
 }
 ```